Blosc/c-blosc2/plugins/README.md

    - `blosc2_init()` at the beginning
    - `blosc2_destroy()` in the end

-2. Then, the user must make a fork of the C-Blosc2 Github repository, adding a new folder within the plugin sources to the path `plugins/codecs` or `plugins/filters` depending on the plugin type.
+2. Then, the user must make a fork of the C-Blosc2 GitHub repository, adding a new folder within the plugin sources to the path `plugins/codecs` or `plugins/filters` depending on the plugin type.